HaSYxD/HaSYxD/README.md

 ## About Me
-- Currently studying at School 42, where I'm diving deep into C/C++ and graphics programming.
+- Currently studying at School 42, where I'm learning C/C++ and graphics programming.
 - I love game developpement and like to participate to a GameJam from time to time.
   - Check out my game projects on [itch.io](https://HaSYxD.itch.io/).